ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 it can be tricky to find all of the necessary granules for a given ARIA Frame ID.
-To ensure that there is full coverage over the desired ARIA Frame, **users will just pass the ARIA Frame ID and the dates of the desired primary and secondary passes over that frame into the On-Demand job specification** rather than assembling lists of primary and secondary SLCs covering the desired ARIA Frame.
+To ensure that there is full coverage over the desired ARIA Frame, **users will just pass the ARIA Frame ID and the dates of the desired primary and secondary passes over that frame into the On-Demand job specification** rather than assembling lists of primary and secondary SLCs.

 To find suitable primary and secondary acquisition dates to use for a specific ARIA Frame ID, use a [Geographic Search](https://docs.asf.alaska.edu/vertex/manual/#geographic-search-options "Vertex Manual: Geographic Search Options" ){target=_blank}